adamweeks/webex-sdk-expert-connect/README.md

 ### Step 2: Create a Webex Guest User

-In order to perform actions on a guest user like adding them to a space (which we will be doing in step 3), we need to get the guest user's user ID.
+In order to perform actions on a guest user like adding them to a space (which we will be doing in step 3), we need to get the guest user's user ID from Webex Teams.

-We cannot do this with the JWT alone, so we need to actually login the JWT and get the details about the guest user.
+We cannot do this with the JWT alone, so we need to actually login to Webex Teams with the JWT and get the details about the guest user.

 - Review the [`server/login.js` file](./server/login.js).